GitauHarrison/configure-flask-to-use-postgresql/README.md

 (venv)$ pytest --cov=test_web_app --cov-report=term-missing --cov-branch
 ```

-All 6 tests should pass, and the test should show 100% coverage.
+All 6 tests should pass, with 100% coverage.